Chaotic motion of scalar particle coupling to Chern-Simons invariant in Kerr black hole spacetime: Chaotic motion of scalar particles coupling to Chern-Simons invariant in Kerr black hole spacetime

+$\mathcal{H}_0$ is the Hamiltonian of the usual timelike geodesics particles in Kerr spacetime, $\mathcal{H}_1$ is the Hamiltonian arising from the interaction with Chern-Simons invariant.
+The homoclinic orbits in Kerr spacetime are analyzed in ref.\cite{Rana}.
+Here, without loss of generality, we take the homoclinic orbit H3 as an example to analyze homoclinic tangles under the interaction with Chern-Simons invariant.
+For convenience, the homoclinic orbit H3 in ref.\cite{Rana} is also shown in Fig.\ref{fign1}.

+In Fig.\ref{fign12}, the red point is the hyperbolic fixed point.
+The stable manifold and the unstable manifold along homoclinic orbit H3 are plotted in the left panel for the case without the coupling, while in the right panel, we present the stable manifold and the unstable manifold under the interaction with the coupling constant $\alpha=4$.
+It is shown that there exists intersection between these two manifolds as $\alpha=4$, which means that homoclinic tangles occurs and then there always exists chaos in the dynamical system (\ref{Hamin}) with the $\alpha\neq0$.

+Let us now to study chaotic motion of scalar particles coupling to Chern-Simons invariant in Kerr black hole spacetime through the Poincar\'e section, the fast Lyapunov indicator, bifurcation diagram and basins of attraction.
 In order to probe motion of scalar particle coupling to Chern-Simons invariant in Kerr black hole spacetime, we must solve numerically differential equations (\ref{wfE1})-(\ref{wfE3}).
 Here, we adopt to the corrected fifth-order Runge-Kutta method \cite{Huang,DZMa1,DZMa2,DZMa3}, where the high precision can be effectively ensured by correcting the velocities $(\dot{r}, \dot{\theta})$ at every integration step so that the numerical deviation is pulled back in a least-squares shortest path.
+For a dynamical system, the motion orbit of the particle is entirely determined by its initial conditions and the parameters of system.
+In principle, the choice for the parameters and initial conditions of particle should be arbitrary.
+For a convenience, we here set the initial motion orbit of the particle as a periodic orbit in the zero-coupling case and then probe the change of the degree of disorder of particle orbits with the coupling parameter $\alpha$.

+The chosen periodic orbit for the scalar particle is shown in Fig.\ref{fig1}, which can be obtained with the parameters $\{ \}$ and the initial conditions $\{ \}$.
+For this orbit, the radial coordinate $r(\tau)$ is fixed, but the polar angle $\theta(\tau)$ changes periodically with the affine parameter $\tau$.
+Thus, it belongs to a family of non-planar spherical orbits as shown in the right panel in Fig.\ref{fig1}.

+We are now in position to study the effect of the coupling with Chern-Simons invariant on this periodic orbit of scalar particle in Kerr black hole spacetime.